-For each site, consideration of flood risk is required at the development management stage of the planning process.
+For each site consideration of flood risk is required at the development management stage of the planning process.
 This ranges from an assessment of surface water drainage for sites within Flood Zone C, to more considered FRA for sites in Flood Zone A and B, based on the undefended flood extents.
 The availability of the Western CFRAM study means there is a good set of data available on which a flood risk assessment can be based, and it is generally possible to understand risks through an initial FRA without incurring the cost and time input required for a detailed FRA.
-However, there will be instances where a more complex engineering solution is required.
-In some instances development will be considered premature until the Coirib go Cósta flood relief scheme has been constructed and is operational, or as a minimum, development proposals will need to include a site specific flood mitigation solution which should not obstruct the flood relief scheme..
+However, there will be instances where a more complex engineering solution is required, and development will be considered premature until the Coirib go Cósta flood relief scheme has been constructed and is operational, or as a minimum development proposals will need to include a site specific flood mitigation solution which should not obstruct the flood relief scheme.
+Section 7 below provides site specific recommendations for areas of the city.
 In all cases, the advice on flood mitigation for site design contained in Section 5 should be followed, along with any site specific recommendations detailed in the following sections.